The Truth of Prometheus (The Play)

 PROMETHEUS.

-I shall leave Athens forthwith, but not on mine accord.
-Instead, I do not wish to bring upon thee and others, any difficulty or unnecessary predicament, due to my affinity with ye.
+I shall leave Athens forthwith, but not of mine own desire.
+Rather, I wish not to bring upon thee or others any difficulty or unnecessary predicament due to my association with thee.

 DEMOTIMOS.

-'Tis regretful that thou must be forced to depart in this manner, but 'tis for the best, at least until the tyranny against the philosophers hath passed.
+'Tis regretful that thou must depart in such a manner—but it is for the best, at least until the tyranny against philosophers hath passed.

 PROMETHEUS.